landmarkhw/profile-go-vs-c-sharp-for-microservices/README.md

 1. Open a command prompt and run `docker-compose up`.
 This will:
     * Download and run PostgreSQL
         * Setup a default database with some tables inside Postgres
         * Insert some default data
-    * Download and run pgadmin at http://localhost:8080
-        * You can connect using `profile-postgres` as the hostname, `profiler` as the username, `profile-test` as the password.
     * Run the `go` app at http://localhost:5000
     * Run the `C#` app at http://localhost:5001